ClinicalTrials.Veeva

 1. Uncontrolled intercurrent illness including, but not limited to, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmias not well controlled with medication, myocardial infarction within the previous 6 months before registration, or psychiatric illness/social situations that would limit compliance with study requirements.

-2. Patients may not be receiving any other concurrent investigational agents, or have received any investigational agent within one week of registration.
+2. Patients may not be receiving any other concurrent investigational agents during study treatment and not for at least within one week prior to starting study treatment.

 3. Since the teratogenic potential of this combination is currently unknown, females who are pregnant or lactating are excluded.

-4. History of any other malignancies within the preceding 12 months before registration with the exception of in-situ cancer, non-muscle invasive bladder cancer, prostate, basal or squamous cell skin cancer
+4. History of any other malignancies within the preceding 12 months before registration with the exception of in-situ cancer, non-muscle invasive bladder cancer, non-metastatic prostate cancer, basal or squamous cell skin cancer.

-11. Past Hematopoietic stem cell transplant (HSCT) with active graft vs host disease, immunosuppression other than low dose prednisone (5 mg), or calcineurin inhibitors within the 4 weeks before registration
+10. Past Hematopoietic stem cell transplant (HSCT) with graft vs host disease, immunosuppression other than low dose prednisone (10 mg) (or equivalent does of another immunosuppressant) within the 4 weeks before registration.

 Trial design